Jeremiah Urges Zedekiah to Surrender

 Scripture Text

-38:15 Then Jeremiah said to Zedekiah, “If I declare it to You, will You not surely put me to death?
-If I give You counsel, You will not listen to me.”
+38:15 “If I tell you,” Jeremiah replied, “you will surely put me to death.
+And even if I give you advice, you will not listen to me.”

 Fear of people can lead leaders to reject God’s clear word, resulting in devastating consequences.

-Jeremiah faithfully warns King Zedekiah that surrender to Babylon is the only way to preserve His life and the city, but the king’s fear of public opinion prevents Him from obeying the Lord.
+Jeremiah faithfully warns King Zedekiah that surrender to Babylon is the only way to preserve his life and the city, but the king’s fear of public opinion prevents him from obeying the Lord.

 - 1-3